Shivam23Thaman/Thapar-Soc/README.md

 1. open Xammp Server and run Mysql and Apache.
 2. keep the "college-project"(don't rename it) folder in htdocs folder inside xammp directory.
 3. go to browser, type "localhost/Phpmyadmin".
-Import the databse files named forum.sql and college.sql
+Import the database files named forum.sql and college.sql
 3. In browser type "localhost/college-project".
 4. click on files, you will reach the home page.